IBM/blackbox-ai-models-explained-using-cortexcertifai/README.md

 * Select the `From URL` tab.
 * Enter a name for the notebook.
 * Optionally, enter a description for the notebook.
-* Enter this Notebook URL for Classification :
-* Enter this Notebook URL for Regression :
+* Enter this Notebook URL : https://github.com/IBM/blackbox-ai-models-explained-using-cortexcertifai/blob/main/notebooks/WS_classifier.ipynb
 * Select the runtime (8 vCPU and 32GB RAM)
 * Click the `Create` button.